It's not just about what wigs and gowns.

-The basic difference between the term Barrister and Solicitor is that a barrister is specialise in particular arears and represent people in court.
-The solicitor will mainly perform most of legal work outside court.
+The basic difference between the term 'barrister' and 'solicitor' is that a barrister specialises in particular arears and represents people in court.
+The solicitor will mainly perform most of the legal work outside court.
 However, there are exceptions in both cases.

 When people talk about going to see their lawyer, it is usually a solicitor.
 However with the public access rules, some litigants can excuse the services provided by solicitors and consult with the barrister direct.

-Many solicitors operate their own offices in location in towns and cities can belong to large networks and are partners servant of the firm they have brought into existence.
+Many solicitors operate their own offices in locations in towns / cities, can belong to large networks; and are partners servant of the firm they have brought into existence.
 Whereas most barristers are self-employed, renting offices in chambers where other barristers have tenancies.

 Most of the time solicitors advise clients, undertake negotiations and draft legal documents.
 It is primarily a desk job but does involve travelling to see clients and assisting them in court.